 Operation of the committee

-The Legal Services Committee normally meets 4 times a year and meetings are normally held at Chartered Accountants’ Hall.
-Currently the meetings are held virtually and will continue to be held as such until further notice.
+The Legal Services Committee normally meets 4 to 6 times a year and meetings are normally held at Chartered Accountants’ Hall or virtually.
 The quorum for the committee is five, of whom the majority of whom must be lay members.

 At each meeting, the committee is assisted by a committee administrator who provides administrative support.
 The committee is also assisted by a committee secretary, a lawyer, who supports the committee by providing both legal and procedural advice, when required.